setuc/pdf-annotation-with-azure-doc-intel/README.md

 This project is a web application that processes PDF documents by overlaying annotations based on analysis results from Azure Document Intelligence.
 Specifically, it utilizes the **General Document Layout** and **Key Value Pairs** features to extract information from documents and visually represent that data on the original PDF.

 Users can upload a PDF document and a corresponding JSON file containing the analysis results.
-The application processes these files and returns a new PDF with annotations highlighting the extracted data.
+The application processes these files and returns a new PDF with annotations highlighting the extracted data. **Confidence scores for each extracted element are visually represented as color-coded bars next to the annotations, providing a quick visual indication of the recognition confidence.**

 ![Application Screenshot](./images/Layout.jpeg) <!-- Replace with the path to your screenshot image -->